lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 Previously, we created this [simple painting application](https://editor.p5js.org/jonfroehlich/embed/MSGdVYUle) in only ~20 lines of code (Impressive!
 Demonstrates the power of p5.js).
 In this app, the brush size is changed proportionally via mouse speed, the color is mapped to the mouse's x location, and you can mouse click to switch between fill *vs.* outline.
 Play with it below!

 <iframe width="736" height="400" scrolling="no" src="https://editor.p5js.org/jonfroehlich/embed/MSGdVYUle"></iframe>
 **Code.** A simple p5.js painting application in ~20 lines of code.
 You can view, edit, and play with it [here](https://editor.p5js.org/jonfroehlich/sketches/MSGdVYUle) via the p5.js online editor.
-In this lesson, we'll extend this example to include [web serial](web-serial.md) and a custom "paintbrush" controller.
+In this lesson, we'll extend this example to include {% include tlink.html id='communication-web-serial' text='web serial' %} and a custom "paintbrush" controller.
 {: .fs-1 }

 In this lesson, we will build on this example but with a custom "paintbrush" controller and different interaction mappings to set brush properties.
 You will learn how to modularize and slowly build up a p5.js + Arduino application, how to draw using [offscreen buffers](https://p5js.org/reference/#/p5/createGraphics), how to use the [keyboard](https://p5js.org/reference/#/p5/keyPressed) for interaction, and how to think about and design application-level communication protocols between p5.js and Arduino.